Handwoven Textiles

 You may have known Michael and I (Tricia) over the last 25 years for our farmstead goat cheese and our Oberhasli herd.

 But in a twist of fate, floor looms have replaced our goat herd.
-I’m designing and weaving textiles that I promise are made with as much care and as lovely as our nationally awarded cheeses.
+I’m designing and weaving textiles that I promise are made with as much care, craft, and love as our nationally awarded cheeses.

-Kitchen towels, wool and mohair throws, linen scarves, woolen shawls.
-Some original designs, some designs adapted from Jane Stafford Textiles; Marguerete Porter Davison’s “A Handweaver’s Pattern Book”; and Marian Stubenitsky’s “Weaving MAX8”.
+Some of my designs are original and others are inspired/derived from Jane Stafford Textiles; Marguerete Porter Davison’s “A Handweaver’s Pattern Book”; Carol Strickler’s “A Weaver's Book of 8-Shaft Patterns”, and Marian Stubenitsky’s “Weaving MAX8”.

 On Instagram